Mail bomb suspect's personality changed radically

 Gureghian said Sayoc used his van for deliveries and one rainy night he offered her a ride home.

-"The first thing I did was kind of look to make sure — God forbid — if something happened, can I open that door to get out and how do tuck and roll?" she said.
+"The first thing I did was kind of look to make sure — God forbid — if something happened, can I open that door to get out and how do I tuck and roll?" she said.

 Sayoc lived in the van and Gureghian said it was a mess.
 There were empty containers from fast-food restaurants, men's fitness supplements and alcoholic beverages.
 Dirty clothes were everywhere.